ben10ben/Interpretable-time-series-forecasting-at-scale/.ipynb_checkpoints/README-checkpoint.md

 # Evaluation of selected DL algorithmic methods for interpretable time series forecasting

-This repository provides code for replicating the experiments described in the paper "Evaluation of selected DL algorithmic methods for interpretable time series forecasting".
+This repository provides code for replicating the experiments described in the paper.

 It was only developed on Linux but should also run on other machines with minor changes.